peacetara/slab/src/python/README.md

   1. Firstly, ensure your 1Password sqlite file is in:

-		~/Library/Application\ Support/1Password\ 4/Data/
+     `~/Library/Application\ Support/1Password\ 4/Data/`

      and is named `OnePassword.sqlite`

      If it isn't you will need to set an environment variable `SLAB_PATH` to point to your 1Password `sqlite` data file.

   2. This version of `slab` needs your 1Password Master Password.

      You can make it available in any of the following ways:

      1. Use MacOS's Keychain Access App:

-	  	* Create the Entry:
+        * Creating the SLAB Entry in the MacOS Keychain:

            `$ security add-generic-password -a slab -s slab-password -j "1P SLAB Access" -T /usr/bin/security -w`

            If you don't mind your password showing up in your shell `history` you could add it after the `-w` parameter; else the program will prompt you for it.

         * Update the password in the Keychain App:

            `$ security add-generic-password -a slab -s slab-password -U -w`

      2. You can put it in the environment variable `SLAB_PASSWORD` but that would be *stupid*.
 Please don't do this...

      3. Finally you could put it in a file:

         `$ echo "MYMASTERPASSWORD" > ~/.config/.slab_password`\
         `$ chmod 0400 ~/.config/.slab_password`

      if you put it in a different place, then export SLAB_PWPATH to point to it.
 It ***must*** be `chmod` either 0400 (owner read *only*) or 0600 (owner read/write *only*), or this code will complain bitterly.

   3. Configure a keybinding to run coprocess and point it at this binary; something like binding `^\` to `/usr/local/bin/slab`.

 ### HOW it works

-  This code opens the SQLite data file, filters out only sudolikeaboss entries, builds a list of titles and asks applescript to show you a list of titles to choose from (applescript never sees or interacts with 1password).
-After selecting a list, this code then decrypts the 1 entry and outputs the password.
+  This code opens the SQLite data file, filters out only `sudolikeaboss` entries, builds a list of titles and then asks AppleScript to show you a list of titles to choose from.

+  AppleScript never sees, or interacts, directly with 1Password.

+  After selecting an item from the list, this code then decrypts the entry and outputs the password.

-  This code *could* do nasty things and decrypt every single secret, since it knows your master password, but I promise it doesn't :P  See src/python/slab/main.py for what it actually does.
+  This code *could* do (very) nasty things and decrypt every single secret, since it knows your master password.
+I promise it doesn't, but it ***could***.
+See `src/python/slab/main.py` for what it actually does.